As the Economy Shifts, here are 3 Ways to Position Yourself for Growth

 Now that some economic indicators are showing signs of a cooling economy, companies may get a little breathing room.
 But that’s not a bad thing: A cooling-off period is an opportunity to invest in technology infrastructure projects and digital transformation.
 These types of projects become a priority during a slower business cycle because companies have the cash, time and resource capacity to execute them.
 It’s the chance to catapult a business to new levels.

 As the economy shifts, now’s the time to look at how digital transformation can make it easier to grow your business in the next boom time.
-Whether it’s a new Oracle Retail POS system, a more automated financial system from NetSuite or more efficient resource management with Kantata (formerly Mavenlink), digital transformation give you more of the right data and right insights to measure the right things to grow your business.
+Whether it’s a new Oracle Retail POS system or a more automated financial system from NetSuite, digital transformation give you more of the right data and right insights to measure the right things to grow your business.

 Here are three ways to position yourself solidly for future growth.